You are here:

 By law, you cannot claim ownership of an abandoned vehicle on your property.
 DMV cannot give you the name or address of the person who owns the vehicle.

 To have an abandoned vehicle towed from your private property, you must first follow the steps in ORS 98.830.
 DMV does not provide a “form” for the notice, the information can be written on a piece of paper.
 Give the notice to the tow company who removes the vehicle.

 To report an abandoned vehicle on a public road, contact your local law enforcement agency.

-The four classes of ATVs (Class I, II, III, and IV) are defined by Oregon law: ORS 801.190–194
+The four classes of ATVs (Class I, II, III, and IV) are defined by Oregon law: ORS 801.190–194.

-Commercial bus is defined in ORS 801.200
+Assembled vehicle is defined in ORS 801.130.

 Commercial bus is defined in ORS 801.200.
 Commercial buses over 8,000 pounds that are not subject to weight-mile tax can be registered with DMV.

 Non-commercial buses with a registration weight of 10,000 pounds or less get passenger registration.
 If the registration weight is over 10,000 pounds and it is not subject to weight-mile tax, you can get bus registration from DMV.

 Camper is defined in ORS 801.180.
 If your camper is permanently attached to a motorized vehicle it is considered a motor home.

-A commercial vehicle generally transports people or property for profit.
+Commercial vehicle is defined in ORS 801.210.
 It excludes fire trucks, emergency vehicles, motor homes and recreational vehicles operated only for personal use.

 The Motor Carrier Transportation Division issues most commercial vehicle registration.
 DMV can title your commercial vehicle and register heavy trucks or permanent fleet vehicles up to 26,000 pounds or over 26,000 pounds if it is:

 Motorized vehicles that carry or move freight, articles, or people over the highways may qualify for farm registration.
 Trailers and motor homes do not qualify.

 You cannot get a title for a junk vehicle in Oregon.
 Junk vehicles have been determined by another state to be non-repairable.
 Junk vehicles may be described as:

 To re-title the vehicle, you must work with the state that issued the junk certificate, junk title or similar ownership document.

-Motorcycle is defined in ORS 801.365
+Low-speed vehicle is defined in ORS 801.331.

-Motor home is defined in ORS 801.350
+Motor home is defined in ORS 801.350.

 A motor home must have permanent sleeping and cooking facilities.